carlssonnp/test-another-remote-/simulations/domain_knowledge/business/readme.md

 ## Exercises

 * Who is David Pickel?
+Who is John Danaher?
 * How many employees do we have?
 * When was Avant founded?
 * Which countries are we in?